-2016 Year End Review: Iloilo City is evidently growing.
+2016 Year-End Review: Iloilo City is evidently growing.
 It has been blossoming at a pace that is, at times, terrifyingly fast.
-I have spent decades in the beautiful and laid back City of Love and I have never seen such uninhibited progress.
-In this article, please allow me to look back and reminisce the journey that we had from the month of January to the last remaining minutes of 2016.
+I have spent decades in the beautiful and laid-back City of Love and I have never seen such uninhibited progress.
+In this article, allow me to look back and reminisce about the journey that we had from the month of January to the last remaining minutes of 2016.
 Personally, it has been a ride – an eccentric kind of roller coaster ride for me.
 I have no qualms with regard to blogging – of all the jobs I have had, of all the companies I have been employed in, they all come and go.
 But at the end of the day, whether I’d be someone’s employee or not, in an organization or not, I’d still have my camera on hand and call myself a blogger.
-Because, God, I love this job!
+Because I love this job!

 February through May was a hiatus from my blogging in Iloilo City because of work responsibilities and certain circumstances.
 I had the chance to repeatedly explore nature’s titans in a place where the ‘mountains meet the sea’ – Antique.
 And it was a glorious view to behold.

 It was quite July when I was able to go back to blogging in Iloilo City.
 Although the summer season was over but that did not stop Republika ng TM to celebrate activities best fitted for the summer season.
 It was the 27th of July when Republika ng TM held the TM Football Para Sa Bayan – an advocacy to find local football talents and give them a chance to join football camps in Malaysia and Europe via Astro and Globe tie-up.
 The event was graced by international football superstar and pride of Iloilo, Mr. Chieffy Caligdong.